-ASTM D880 Impact Testing for Shipping Containers and Systems
+ASTM D880 Impact Testing of Shipping Containers

 ASTM D880 identifies the results of impacts on a shipping container.
 As an ISTA and ISO 17025 certified lab, we realize the importance of impact testing.
 Meeting the ASTM D880 requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Our proven process helps avoid product launch delays.
 Keystone Package Testing partners with customers to achieve package compliance.
 We are in constant communication throughout the test process.
 Keystone proudly provides accurate test reports that are quickly delivered.

 Request a quote to see why so many companies partner with Keystone Package Testing.
 Have a question about single parcel delivery package testing?
 Contact us and we will determine the best course of action.

 Summary of ASTM D880 Shipping Containers Testing

 The ASTM D880 test standard has two procedures.
 Procedure A tests the ability of the shipping container to withstand impacts.
 Procedure B tests the ability of the shipping container to provide protection to the contents.
 For Procedure B, the definition of shipping container includes the outer container as well as the interior packing.

 ASTM D880 integrity transportation testing can be applied to a number of containers.
 These include but are not limited to flexible packages, pouches bags, barrels, boxes, crates, drums, kegs, pails, and sacks.
 The standard also allows for the testing of pallet loads and palletized units.
 Heavily loaded units can be tested to this standard.

 Scope of ASTM D880 Package Impact Testing